 Sabri was born in 1979 in Kebli, Tunisia.
 She holds a bachelor's degree in law degree and a master's degree in intellectual property and copyright law.

 Her acting career was launched in 1994 after she starred in the Tunisian film Samt El Qosour (The Silence of the Palaces), a feature directed by Moufida Tlatli.
 In 2000, she took on a role in another titled helmed by Tlatli, a film called The Season of Men.
-In 2001, she made her Egyptian cinema debut in Mozakerat Morahka (The Diary of a Teenager),film directed by filmmaker Inas El-Degheidy.
+In 2001, she made her Egyptian cinema debut in Mozakerat Morahka (The Diary of a Teenager), a film directed by filmmaker Inas El-Degheidy.

 The feature catapulted her into fame and marked the beginning of a successful career in Egyptian television and cinema.